Glimp, the first app in the world to share remotely blood sugar levels of FreeStyle Libre.

 In case the current glucose value is over the limits configured on smartphone, the app shows an exclamation point near the glucose value:

-In case the smartwacht misses NFC chip, or Android Wear doesn’t allow access to the chip, the app will show an error message like the following:
+In case the smartwacht misses NFC chip, or Android Wear doesn’t allow access to the chip, the app will show an error message: